BSharmi/DPM-LGCP/README.md

 The following content details on how to use the package in addition to a chromatin identification tool to predict Transcriptional Regulatoy Modules (TRMs) within the different chromatin states.

 ## System Requirements
+DP-LGCP is written in R software.
+Please install it on the system before moving on to the next steps.\
 DP-LGCP is independent of operating systems as it is written in R. Basic requirements for running the pipeline include installing R and the following libraries- ‘miceadds’, ‘foreach’, ‘doParallel’, ‘igraph’, ‘caTools’, ‘ComplexHeatmap’, ‘pvclust’, ‘MASS’, ‘circlize’, ‘RColorBrewer’, ‘pheatmap’.
 INLA package in provided here.
 Please see description below on how to add the package to the R libraries.

 ## Description of the folders